rackerlabs/support-how-to/content/cloud-servers/installing-python-novaclient-on-linux-and-mac-os.md

 -  Other distributions

-  If you're not using one of the above, try searching your distribution's package manager for "setuptools" to find an installation package.
-If there isn't one available you can [download the setuptools package](http://pypi.python.org/pypi/setuptools) directly.
+  If you're not using one of the above, try searching your distribution's package manager for **setuptools** to find an installation package.
+If there isn't one available, you can [download the setuptools package](http://pypi.python.org/pypi/setuptools) directly.

 ### pip

-Now that setuptools is installed we can use one of its programs to install the python package manager "pip".
+After setuptools is installed, you can use one of its programs to install the python package manager, `pip`.

     sudo easy_install pip

 ### Installing the package

-And now we finally get to install the client.
-We'll use pip to download and install a metapackage that includes the latest version of python-novaclient and the Rackspace extensions all in one go:
+To install the client, use pip to download and install a metapackage that includes the latest version of python-novaclient and the Rackspace extensions by running the following command:

     sudo pip install rackspace-novaclient

-If you have trouble with pip you can also download an installation package from the [python package repository](http://pypi.python.org/pypi/rackspace-novaclient/).
+If you have trouble with pip, you can also download an installation package from the [python package repository](http://pypi.python.org/pypi/rackspace-novaclient/).

 The "rackspace-novaclient" is a metapackage that causes pip to install the client and all Rackspace extensions for the client.
-If you have any problems with the metapackage you can instead use pip to install the "python-novaclient" and "rackspace-auth-openstack" packages individually for basic operation.
+If you have any problems with the metapackage, you can instead use pip to install the "python-novaclient" and "rackspace-auth-openstack" packages individually for basic operation.

 ### Environment variables

-Now that the nova client is installed we just need to set up the environment variables that will allow it to connect to your Rackspace Cloud account.
+Now that the nova client is installed, set up the environment variables that allow it to connect to your Rackspace Cloud account.

 #### Setting the environment variables

-Now you'll need to set some environment variables.
-Open your .bash_profile file for editing:
+To set some environment variables, run the following command to open your **.bash_profile** file for editing:

     nano ~/.bash_profile

-Then add the following lines, changing values to match your requirements.
-Pay particular attention to the username, password/API key, and tenant name/account number.
-You can find your account number displayed in the upper right of the [Cloud Control Panel](https://mycloud.rackspace.com) when you are logged in.
+Then add the lines in the following data center sections, changing values to match your requirements.
+Pay particular attention to the username, password, API key, and tenant name or account number.
+You can find your account number in the upper right of the [Cloud Control Panel](https://login.rackspace.com) after you log in.

-#### USA, HKG, and AUS Datacenters Example
+##### USA, HKG, and AUS Datacenters Example

 For these regions (DFW, IAD, ORD, HKG, and SYD), use the following format:

     OS_USERNAME=username
     OS_TENANT_NAME=accountnumber